TraDukTer/SpydReader/README.md

 ## 1.2.
 Known issues

-Due to being a work in progress, SpydReader currently blocks keyboard interrupt and does not have a feature to close it without closing it other than closing the terminal instance that ran it.
+Due to being a work in progress, SpydReader currently blocks keyboard interrupt and cannot be closedwithout closing the terminal instance that ran it.

 ## 1.3 Planned Features